The best cheap laptops of 2024: Performance and reliability on a budget

 by Ryan Houghton |

-Updated
+Updated on

 Best cheap laptops of 2024 at a glance:

-It’s important to know what the specs of a laptop mean.
+It's important to know what the specs of a laptop mean.
 CPU refers to the processor, essentially the part that handles loading stuff and keeping your laptop running smoothly for work and other tasks.
 The RAM also helps out in this regard.
 GPU is the graphics card, which is important for laptop gaming.
 Storage is how much you can keep downloaded at once, definitely worth considering for any video editing work.
-Lastly, battery life is self-explanatory but absolutely vital if you want to take your laptop with you on your travels.
+Lastly, battery life is absolutely vital if you want to take your laptop with you on your travels.

-Best cheap laptops of 2024
+The best cheap laptops of 2024

 All prices are correct at the time of writing.
 Prices, stock and deals are subject to change without notice.

-Best overall cheap laptop
+Best overall

 ASUS Laptop Vivobook 15 X1504ZA LaptopAmazon/ASUS

-On the surface, the ASUS Vivobook 15 is visually pretty standard.
+On the surface, it's visually pretty standard.
 Its silver colour and metal chassis are appealing.
-Still, they're not exceptionally clean, but make for a great office laptop.
+Still, they're not exceptionally clean.

 For office work, beginner photo editing and general use, the ASUS Vivobook 15 is a versatile, reliable laptop worth investing in.
-The screen is a spacious 15.6 inches, so you won't need to strain to see any details.
+The screen is a spacious 15.6 inches, so you also won't need to strain to see any details.

 Pros